Crime and Mismeasured Punishment: Marginal Treatment Effect with Misclassification: Figures

 \thetable{A.\arabic{table}}

 \thefigure{A.\arabic{figure}}

 \theequation{A.\arabic{equation}}

 All proofs are detailed in Appendix \ref{proofs}.
 Appendices \ref{AppRejection} and \ref{AppSufficiency} explain two problems generated by misclassification in the MTE framework.
-In Appendix \ref{AppAssumptions}, I discuss simple economic models that ensure that the identifying assumptions in Section \ref{Sframework} hold.
+In Appendix \ref{AppAssumptions}, I discuss simple economic models that ensure that the identifying assumptions in Section \ref{Sframework} and Appendix \ref{AppStandar} hold.
 Furthermore, in Appendix \ref{AppExtensions}, I extend my model to encompass the cases with more than one instrumental variable or more than one misclassified treatment variable, while, in Appendix \ref{AppLATE}, I extend my analysis to a binary instrument and the LATE parameter, complementing the work done by \cite{Ura2018} and \cite{Calvi2019}.
-Moreover, in Appendix \ref{AppConstant}, I provide details on how to connect the bounds around the MTE function to bounds around common treatment effect parameters.
+Moreover, in Appendix \ref{AppStandar}, I provide details on how to construct sharp uniform bounds around the MTE function and on how to connect these objects to bounds around common treatment effect parameters.
 In Appendix \ref{AppEstimation}, I provide detailed information on the estimation method discussed in Section \ref{Sestimation} and analyze the proposed estimators' performance in a Monte Carlo exercise.
 Furthermore, Appendices \ref{AppDataGeneral} and \ref{AppAddEmpirical} provide additional details about my empirical application.
 Moreover, in Appendix \ref{AppComparison}, I compare my partial identification results against the results derived by \citet[Appendix G]{Acerenza2021}.
 Finally, in Appendix \ref{AppDifferential}, I show that Assumptions \ref{ASindependence}-\ref{ASfinite} and \ref{ASbounded} are compatible with differential measurement error.